open innovation funnel

 The missing link is often structure.
-Without a clear path to filter, validate, and implement external innovation inputs, organizations risk falling into innovation theater: lots of activity, little value.
-An open innovation funnel is designed to fix that.
+Without a clear process to filter, validate, prioritize, and implement external innovation inputs, organizations risk falling into innovation theater: high activity with little business value.
+An open innovation funnel is designed to solve this challenge.

-By guiding diverse inputs—ideas, technologies, partnerships—through defined stages from discovery to execution, the funnel helps enterprises manage complexity, align with strategy, and scale what works.
-It creates a system where external innovation doesn’t just feel exciting—it delivers measurable results.
+By guiding diverse inputs such as ideas, technologies, and partnerships through defined stages from discovery to execution, the open innovation funnel helps enterprises manage complexity, improve decision-making, and scale what works.
+It creates a repeatable system where external innovation does not just generate excitement, it delivers measurable results.

-Let’s explore how this funnel works and why it’s essential for sustainable innovation at scale.
+Let’s explore how the open innovation funnel works and why it is essential for sustainable innovation at scale.

 What is an Open Innovation Funnel, and Why Does It Matter?